Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 Allowed values for `where` are: `GT, LT, GTE, LTE`

 #### Example
-- If you want to place the bet ONLY if the total of users participants in the bet are greater than 200 `FilterCondition(by=OutcomeKeys.TOTAL_USERS, where=Condition.GT, value=200)`
+- If you want to place the bet ONLY if the total of users participants in the bet is greater than 200 `FilterCondition(by=OutcomeKeys.TOTAL_USERS, where=Condition.GT, value=200)`
-- If you want to place the bet ONLY if the winning odd of your decision is greater than or equal 1.3 `FilterCondition(by=OutcomeKeys.ODDS, where=Condition.GTE, value=1.3)`
+- If you want to place the bet ONLY if the winning odd of your decision is greater than or equal to 1.3 `FilterCondition(by=OutcomeKeys.ODDS, where=Condition.GTE, value=1.3)`
-- If you want to place the bet ONLY if highest bet is lower than 2000 `FilterCondition(by=OutcomeKeys.TOP_POINTS, where=Condition.LT, value=2000)`
+- If you want to place the bet ONLY if the highest bet is lower than 2000 `FilterCondition(by=OutcomeKeys.TOP_POINTS, where=Condition.LT, value=2000)`

-## Migrating from old repository (the original one):
+## Migrating from an old repository (the original one):
-If you already have a `twitch-cookies.pkl` and you don't want to login again please create a `cookies/` folder in the current directory and then copy the .pkl file with a new name `your-twitch-username.pkl`
+If you already have a `twitch-cookies.pkl` and you don't want to login again, please create a `cookies/` folder in the current directory and then copy the .pkl file with a new name `your-twitch-username.pkl`
 ```
 .
 +-- run.py